AbdelrahmanAboulfotouh/Problem-Solving/README.md

 ### 2. **Codeforces**
    - **Div2**: Solutions to problems from Codeforces Div2 contests, which are typically aimed at intermediate-level programmers.
    - **Div3**: Solutions to problems from Div3 contests, which are generally easier and more accessible.
-   - **Educational**: Solutions to problems from educational rounds, which often focus on teaching specific concepts or techniques.
+   - **Div4**: Solutions to problems from Div4 contests, which are generally easier and more accessible.
    - **Notes.md**: Notes on competitive programming strategies, common pitfalls, and techniques used in Codeforces contests.

 ### 3. **UVa (Universidad de Valladolid)**
-   - **Volume1**: Solutions to problems from the first volume of the UVa Online Judge, covering basic topics.
+   -  Solutions to problems from the first volume of the UVa Online Judge, covering basic topics.
+### 3. **Spoj **
-   - **Volume2**: Solutions to problems from the second volume, which include more advanced topics.
+   -  Solutions to problems from the first volume of the spoj Online Judge, covering basic topics.
-   - **Notes.md**: Notes on problem-solving approaches specific to UVa problems, including input/output handling and common algorithms.

 ### 4. **AtCoder**
    - **Beginner**: Solutions to problems from AtCoder Beginner Contests (ABC), which are designed for those new to competitive programming.
-   - **Regular**: Solutions to problems from regular AtCoder contests, which are more challenging and cover a wider range of topics.
    - **Notes.md**: Notes on AtCoder-specific problem-solving techniques and common patterns.

 ### 5. **CSES (Code Submission Evaluation System)**